abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

         if (!IsClosed)
         {
             throw new IssueStateException(
-                "Can not open a locked issue!
-Unlock it first."
+                "Can not lock an open issue!
+Close it first."
             );
         }